Poojan987/TicTacToe-And-Bollywood/README.md

 5. The player guessing the name will get 9 chances
 6. Hints will be supplied after the 4th and 7th attempt
 7. If the player guesses correctly, he/she wins and if not, the player who gave it wins

+Extra Facilities:
+->Background Colour Changes on choosing any one of this.